Spring tips to revive the lawn

 Ensure the first two to three spring mows of the lawn are performed carefully.
 Don’t have the blade set too low.

-Cool-season lawns should be overseeded in the fall, when their grasses are at their strongest, while warm-season lawns can be seeded in early spring.
+It’s also important to overseed your lawn.
+This is when you sprinkle additional lawn seed into any bald patches in the grass without turning the topsoil.
+Cool-season lawns should be overseeded in the fall, when their grasses are at their strongest, while warm-season lawns can be overseeded in early spring.

 Water lawns regularly in spring, and do so in the mornings rather than evenings.